mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ## Conclusions

 The clean object-oriented design enables the user to efficiently generate an initial population, configure the genetic algorithm and initiate the evolutionary process with minimal code.
 Concise and readable code enables the user to focus on the actual problem...

+Problem decomposition is fundamental to...
+Effective problem decomposition requires a deep understanding of the problem domain.
+Without a proper grasp of the core elements/concepts... creating inappropriate abstractions or inefficient divisions of functionality.